Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Through generous legacies, thousands of people a year provide vital income that many organisations, including churches, rely upon to support their mission.

 Legacies are gifts that people leave in their wills that reflect their personal priorities.
-Over £2.7 billion is given to charitable causes in the UK every year through legacies1, which can be an expression of someone’s faith; a sharing of their values; an act of love or a statement about how they want to be remembered.
+They can be given as an expression of someone’s faith, a sharing of their values, an act of love, or a statement about how they want to be remembered.

 Benefits of legacy giving for your church